Insulince/go-wasm-ball-simulator/README.md

 A simple simulator of a ball bouncing around your screen that is affected by gravity, restitution, and friction.
 It can be dragged and flung around via mouse.

+## Live Demo

+A live demo can be viewed here: [https://insulince.github.io/go-wasm-ball-simulator/](https://insulince.github.io/go-wasm-ball-simulator/)

+Do note that because GitHub Pages is pretty strict about what you can use on its hosting platform, the `wasm_exec.js` may become out of date (it isn't updated dynamically), so the live demo may stop working at some point.

 ## Structure

 ```